10 Best Herbal Syrups For Low Sperm Count

 tribulus terrestris syrup

-Tribulus terrestris, commonly known as puncture vine, is a herbal supplement often used to support male reproductive health.
+Tribulus terrestris, commonly known as puncture vine, is a herbal supplement that has been traditionally used to support male reproductive health.

 silybum marianum syrup

-Silybum marianum, commonly known as milk thistle, is a herbal remedy that has been studied for its potential benefits in supporting reproductive health.
+Silybum marianum, also known as milk thistle, is a herbal remedy that has been studied for its potential benefits in improving male fertility, including low sperm count.

 eurycoma longifolia syrup

-Eurycoma longifolia, commonly known as Malabar nut or Tongkat Ali, is a traditional herbal remedy that has been used for centuries in Southeast Asia for its potential to enhance male fertility.
+Eurycoma longifolia, commonly known as Tongkat Ali, is a traditional herbal remedy that has gained attention for its potential to support male fertility, particularly in cases of low sperm count.

 6. Barrenwort (Epimedium grandiflorum)